vid/SenseBase/README.md

 	//
 	};

-Copy site.json to local-site.json for local site data.

 ## Run

-Launch the software standalone with `grunt`.
+Launch the software standalone with `node app.js` (after generating assets).

 If including SenseBase from your own project, you can create a bootstrap that looks like this: